Grandmas Cookies

 Cooking Show

 This recipe is featured on The Wine and Dine Show on December 7, 2022.
-The YouTube link can be found here.
+The YouTube link can no longer be found, unfortunately.
 Desserts with chocolate (especially dark chocolate) go great with red wine!
 Merlots, Pinot Noirs, and just let your imagination go wild as you Discover what pairs best with the dinner of your choice and/or just these chocolate chip cookies.
 In this show, I used mini chips.
 I might be weird, and I do love chocolate, but I like these cookies more than the chocolate!
 I do not overload the chips.
 (Except this one time – I used 2 bags of mini chips to take the place of the nuts I usually use.
 Someone I was sharing with was allergic to nuts.)

 To find the exclusive premium fine wines featured on The Wine and Dine Show, just visit this page.